Simonstone Parish Council Home

 The spiritual, cultural and social centre of Simonstone village is its church and school.
 Bisecting these two places of worship and education runs the oldest road in the locality, the former “King’s Highway”, joining Lancaster and Manchester.
 The house at the School cross-roads is the former Toll Bar.

-Land to the north of the Simonstone village is primarily farming land; the farms being tenanted from the Huntroyd Estate.
-To the south of the village is a busy industrial estate, accommodating Fort Vale Engineering , Dept of Work & Pensions, and Time Technology Park that accommodates several smaller businesses.
+Land to the north of the Simonstone village is primarily farming land; the farms being tenanted from the Huntroyde Estate.
+To the south of the village is a busy industrial estate, accommodating Fort Vale Engineering , Dept of Work & Pensions, Time Technology Park, the site of several smaller businesses, and Screwfix.